- Height: 10-14 inches

 If you’ve ever heard of a Miniature Schnauzer without having actually seen one, the name of the breed alone can be a catalyst to a host of odd images.
 How miniature is it?
 Is it a toy breed?
 Can I keep one in my pocket?
 Of course, a little knowledge goes a long way, and the truth about the Miniature Schnauzer is that this breed, known in Germany as the Zwergschnauzer, is actually closer to a poodle than it is a little dog that you can hold in your pocket.

-What does this all mean for someone who’s looking for a new pet dog to bring home to the apartment or to the family?
-Well, don’t let your preconceptions about the Miniature Schnauzer fool you: this can be a loyal, fun dog that looks more like a classic breed than many people realize.
-Miniature Schnauzers make excellent city dogs but will work well even if you’ve got plenty of space for them.
-In other words, the Miniature Schnauzer doesn’t have to be a type of dog that only lovers of toy dogs can enjoy.
+So, what does this all mean for someone who’s looking for a new pet dog to bring home to the apartment or to the family?
+A Miniature Schnauzer is a lively, friendly, courageous pooch you’ll never be bored around.
+Full of energy and brimming with positivity, these dogs can be mischievous but it’s all in good spirit.
+Despite their active nature, Miniature Schnauzers make excellent city dogs but will work well even if you’ve got plenty of space for them.
+In other words, the Miniature Schnauzer doesn’t have to be a type of dog that only lovers of toy dogs can enjoy, whatever his name might suggest.
+It’s an all around great dog for families of all shapes and sizes!

-One of the most popular breeds in the U.S., the Miniature Schnauzer definitely has found solid footing in North America.
-But as you might imagine, its history and pedigree have deeper roots than even that.
+Of course, the popularity of this breed already speaks volumes about their good traits.
+Now one of the most popular breeds in the U.S., the Miniature Schnauzer definitely has found solid footing in North America where many families chose these perky dogs as their pampered pets.
+But as you might imagine, its history and pedigree have deeper roots than that- the breed got its start many, many years back.
+If you’re curious how Miniature Schnauzer came to be and what to expect with this breed, keep on reading!

 Miniature Schnauzers make excellent city dogs but will work well even if you’ve got plenty of space for them.